fmkauer/e-commerce_API/README.md

    - Price: $129.99
    - Description: Bluetooth headphones with noise cancellation and 20-hour battery life

+## Candidate Solution

+The candidate solution should be implemented in the `candidate_solution/` directory.
+The main requirement is to create a function that processes chat messages and provides appropriate responses within the e-commerce customer service context.

+The chat function must be able to handle the following e-commerce operations:

+1. Order Management:
+   - List all orders for the current customer
+   - Show details of a specific order by ID
+   - Cancel a specific order
+   - Create new orders

+2. Product Information:
+   - List all available products
+   - Show specific product details

+### Constraints

+- The function must stay within the context of e-commerce customer service
+- The function should maintain a conversational yet professional tone
+- Responses should be clear and provide necessary information for the user to take action

+### Example Interactions

+The function should be able to handle natural language requests such as:
+- "Show me my orders"
+- "I want to see details for order #123"
+- "Can you help me cancel order #456?"
+- "I'd like to place a new order"
+- "What products do you have available?"

 ## Example Usage

 1. First, get a JWT token by logging in: